gchlebus/gchlebus.github.io/_drafts/profiling-tf-models.md

 >>> timeline(UNet(), 'timeline_train.json', mode='train')
 ```
 The saved timeline can be opened with a Chrome browser under URL `chrome://tracing`.
 From the timeline we can learn about the operation execution order
 and how long each operation took.
-In the case of my U-Net, train ops take around 16 s in comparison to only 5 s reuqired for inference ops.
+In the U-Net case, train ops take around 16 s in comparison to only 5 s required by inference ops.
 ![Timeline_Train]({{ "/assets/profiling-tf-models/timeline_train.png" | absolute_url }})

 ### Graph visualization